tuanbs/to-do-mobile-app/CODE_FLOW.md

 ### Explanations

 In `Angular` or `React` app, we use the concept of `component` to implement the separation of concerns in software development.
-We can use this `components` approach in `Flutter` app.
+We can use this `components` approach in `Flutter` app as well.

 > **NOTE:** I, however, encourage people to use whatever the folder structure they prefer as long as it makes sense to them.
 And try to use the similar structure into different frameworks regardless of what programming language those frameworks are using.
-This approach enables you as a software developer to maintain the apps easier without worrying learning different concepts for different structures.
+This approach enables you as a software developer to maintain the apps easier without worrying learning different concepts from different frameworks (or programming languages).

-## Reorganize the initial app.
+## Reorganize the initial app and navigate with named routes.

-In this step, we're going to reorganize the initial app into using our folder structure mentioned above.
+In this step, we're going to reorganize the initial app using our folder structure mentioned above.

 ### Create `Home` component.

 Open `main.dart` file and refactor `MyHonePage` into `Home`.

-> **Tips:** To refactor class's name (or variables and methods) in `VS Code`, right-click on the class's name and select `Rename Symbol`.
+> **Tips:** To refactor class's name (or variables and methods) in `VSCode`, right-click on the class's name and select `Rename Symbol`.
 Then input the new name for it.

 Move this `Home` component into `lib/components/home.dart` file.
 By default, `Flutter` generates a new stateful component with the `title` argument inside its constructor.
 However, as we're not going to set component's title via its constructor, I prefer the title sticks inside its own component.
 So let's remove the `title` argument from its constructor like so:

-#### `lib/components/home.dart`
+> `lib/components/home.dart`
 ```dart
 import 'package:flutter/cupertino.dart';
 import 'package:flutter/material.dart';